dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 MIL is a rather small strict functional language.
 Its type system is based on System F (or polymorphic lambda calculus) \cite{SystemF}.
-Effects are modelled with monads and monad transformers are used to combine the monads.
+Effects are modelled with monads, and monad transformers are used to combine the monads.
 MIL also has a number of additional features allowing to more easily express many features found in modern programming languages.